alfitz/storybook/addons/knobs/README.md

 ### number bound by range

-The number knob has an optional third parameter to allow the user to modify a number within a range using a slider.
+The `number` knob has an optional third parameter that allows the user to modify a number within a specified range using a slider.
 Slider options should be defined in an object with the following keys:
-- range: `true` - used as a flag in the component to render a slider
+- range: `true` - used as a flag within the `number` component to render a slider
 - min: `number` - minimum value of the range
 - max: `number` - maximum value of the range
 - step: `number` - scale of each step in the range